Purity and quasi-split torsors over Pr\"ufer bases: Introduction

 Let $S$ be an algebraic space.
 By a reductive $S$-group algebraic space we mean a smooth affine $S$-group algebraic space whose geometric $S$-fibres are (connected) reductive algebraic groups.
-When $S$ is a scheme, this aligns with the notion of reductive $S$-group schemes in \cite{SGA3IIInew}*{Exposé~XIX, Définition~2.7}. \epp
+When $S$ is a scheme, this aligns with the definition of reductive $S$-group schemes presented in \cite{SGA3IIInew}. \epp